shanewidanagama/estore-client/README.md

-# React + TypeScript + Vite
+# Luka 2 'Trick Shot' Storefront
+Storefront and compaign site for a limited edition shoe.
+Will be linked to in advertisements, so customers can learn more, get excited about the product, and purchase it seamlessly.

+# How it's Made
+**Tech Used:** React, Material UI, TypeScript, Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+The Vite template that was provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration
+### Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: